 For vehicles with working PCV valves, we assume that emissions are zero.
 Based on EPA tampering surveys, MOVES assumes a failure rate of 4 percent for PCV valves.
-84 Consequently, for fuelType/model-year combinations equipped with PCV valves, we assume a crankcase ratio of 0.04; i.e., emission fractions for the crankcase process are estimated as 4 percent of the emission fractions assumed for uncontrolled emissions.
+106 Consequently, for fuelType/model-year combinations equipped with PCV valves, we assume a crankcase ratio of 0.04; i.e., emission fractions for the crankcase process are estimated as 4 percent of the emission fractions assumed for uncontrolled emissions.
 While this 4 percent estimate may be pessimistic for new vehicles, and optimistic for old vehicles, available data does not support a more detailed estimate.
 As older vehicles have higher overall emissions due to deterioration effects, use of the aggregate rates may understate the impacts of crankcase emissions.

-6.3 Light-duty Gasoline Crankcase Emissions
+7.3 Light-duty Gasoline and E-85 Crankcase Emissions

 Very little information is available on crankcase emissions, especially those for gasoline vehicles.
-A literature review was conducted to identify available data sources for emission fractions for gasoline vehicles (Table 6-1).
+A literature review was conducted to identify available data sources for emission fractions for gasoline vehicles (Table 7-1).

-Table 6-1 Selected Sources of published data on hydrocarbon crankcase emissions from gasoline vehicles
+Table 7-1 Selected Sources of published data on hydrocarbon crankcase emissions from gasoline vehicles

-Authors Year Fuel No. Estimate Units

-Vehicles

-Heinen and Bennett 85 1960 Gasoline 5 33 % of exhaust

-Bowditch 86 1968 Gasoline 70 % of exhaust

-US EPA 87 1985 Gasoline 9 1.21-1.92 g/mi
+Authors Year Fuel No. Vehicles Estimate Units Heinen and Bennett 107 1960 Gasoline 5 33 % of exhaust Bowditch 108 1968 Gasoline 70 % of exhaust US EPA 109 1985 Gasoline 9 1.21-1.92 g/mi

 Based on these sources, we estimated emission fractions for model years without mandated PCV valves.
 In absence of better information, gasoline emission fractions are a reflection of diesel research, with the exception of the gasoline HC ratio.
 Given that the diesel vehicles studied are largely heavy duty, and that most gasoline vehicles are light-duty, there is a potential mismatch between the data sources, which is unavoidable due to the paucity of data.
-As noted previously, model years with PCV valves were assigned emission fractions calculated as 4 percent of the fractions shown in Table 6-2.
+As noted previously, model years with PCV valves were assigned emission fractions calculated as 4 percent of the fractions shown in Table 7-2.
+The same fractions are used for E-85 vehicles.

-Table 6-2 Emission fractions for vehicles without PCV systems (percent of exhaust emissions)
+Table 7-2 Emission fractions for vehicles without PCV systems (ratio to exhaust emissions)